mramshaw/Graceful-Shutdown/README.md

 We will create a `/timer` endpoint that will simply `sleep` for a minute.

 The plan then will be to open a browser to our __/timer__ route and then hit __Ctrl-C__ during this minute.
-We should then see our shutdonw period gracefully enforced.
+We should then see our shutdown period gracefully enforced.

 We will specify port 8080, which means the our browser endpoint will be: